CailleauThierry/PSThUtils/Office/README.md

 https://github.com/CailleauThierry/PSThUtils > "Download ZIP"

-All you need are the following 2 files + WMF 5.0 installed (PowerShell 5) available from:
+All you need are the following 2 files + WMF 5.0 installed (PowerShell 5, already installed by default in Windows 10 and Server 2016) available from:

 - https://www.microsoft.com/en-us/download/details.aspx?id=50395
 - TimedTask.bat